 Currently in the state of Hawaii, there are estimated to be over 650 anchialine pools, approximately 90 percent of which occur on the island of Hawaii.
-Of the approximately 585 anchialine pools found on the island of Hawaii, only one pool contains this species which is located in the Kaloko-Honokohau National Historic Park (Park).
-On the island of Maui, this species is found at three sites in the State Ahihi-Kinau Natural Area Reserve (NAR) (Brock 2004; Holthuis 1973; Maciolek 1983).
+Orignially, only one pool located in the Kaloko-Honokohau National Historic Park (Park) on the island of Hawaii was known to contain this species.
+During recent monitoring efforts by the State's Division of Aquatic Resources, Palaemonella burnsi have been found in several pools within the Manuka NAR.
+On the island of Maui, this species is found at three sites in the State Ahihi-Kinau NAR (Brock 2004, pp. 30-57; Holthuis 1973, pp. 24-30; Maciolek, 1983 pp. 607-612).